cssnr/open-links-in-new-tab/README.md

 All Chromium Based Browsers can install the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/open-links-in-new-tab/efahmjakjnnmleokcaomicgfhobabdkc).

+Advanced Users can:
+*   Download the latest [Chrome Release](https://github.com/cssnr/open-links-in-new-tab/releases/latest/download/open_links_in_new_tab-chrome.crx) from GitHub
+*   Download the latest [Firefox Release](https://github.com/cssnr/open-links-in-new-tab/releases/latest/download/open_links_in_new_tab-firefox.xpi) from GitHub

 # Features

 Please submit a [Feature Request](https://github.com/cssnr/open-links-in-new-tab/discussions/new?category=feature-requests) for new features.